EliotKhachi/publicZk/202209080227/README.md

 # React - Components

+*Components* are the building blocks of any React application; they are small, isolated pieces of code that ...

+There are various types of *components* in React:

-A *component* in React is essentially a JavaScript class that extends `React.Component`.
-Components take in parameters, called `props` (short for properties) and returns a hierarchy of views to display via the `render` method.
+* Component subclass - Essentially a JavaScript class that extends `React.Component`.
+Components

+* Components take in parameters through an object attribute called `props` (short for properties).
 Its constructor should begin with a `super(props)` call.
+[202209080229](../202209080229) - React- Props

+* Components can also have an object attribute called `state` to "remember" things[202209080251](../202209080251) - React - State.

 ```jsx
 class ShoppingList extends React.Component {